goharbor/harbor-operator/docs/CRD/custom-resource-definition.md

     # Extra configurations

-    # Certificates need to be injected into chartmuseum
-    certificateRefs: # Optional
-      - cert1
-      - cert2
     # The name of the secret containing the token to connect to GitHub API.
     githubTokenRef: github-token # Optional
     # The flag to enable or disable Trivy DB downloads from GitHub